 One last thing: Admissions officers hate typos [source: UNC].
 Have several (yes, several) friends proofread your essay for spelling and grammatical errors.

-For lots more information on graduate school and the admissions maze, check out the links on the next page.
+For lots more information on graduate school and the admissions maze, check out the links below.

 - Abraham, Linda.
 Accepted.com.
 "Writing Your Statement of Purpose for Grad School"http://www.accepted.com/grad/personalstatement.aspx

 - Callaghan, Glenn M. San Jose State University.
 "Writing a Winning Statement of Purpose."http://www.sjsu.edu/faculty/gcallaghan/graduate/winningstatement.htm

 - The Princeton Review.
 "Writing the Statement of Purpose"http://www.princetonreview.com/grad/statement-of-purpose.aspx

 - University of California Berkeley Career Center.
 "Graduate School - Statement"https://career.berkeley.edu/Grad/GradStatement.stm